FredericLatour/exercism-elixir/README.md

 - Immutability

 Mastering these concepts often provides additional tools for problem-solving, enriching your programming skill set regardless of the language you primarily use.

+For those exercises that are not part of a track, tests are included within the exercise itself.
+I have copied these tests into a separate file named after the exercise.
+Therefore, you can use this repository to conveniently have the tests ready to use alongside your own solutions.